MMansour87/Google-Page-Motasem/README.md

 2. No need search box not work.
 3. It doesn't have to be spaced exactly the same way to the pixel.

 ## Hints
 1. Use `-webkit-appearance: none` when buttons or inputs not respond to style.

 ## ✧Technology
 - HTML ➙ to build the structure of the pages
 - CSS ➙ to style the application and build animations
-- JavaScript|DOM Manipulations ➙ To create interaction between the page and the user and track journey.
-- PPT & GitHub➙ to manage project.

 ## Created by:
 1. [Mutasem Mansour](https://github.com/MMansour87).